pzel/testdouble-test-wiki/Necessary-&-Sufficient.md

-[Jim Weirich](https://en.wikipedia.org/wiki/Jim_Weirich) used this phrase to describe tests that were both complete specifications of their [[subject]] and contained nothing superfluous that would tie the hands of the implementation unnecessarily.
+[Jim Weirich](https://en.wikipedia.org/wiki/Jim_Weirich) used the phrase "Necessary & Sufficient" to describe tests that were both complete specifications of their [[subject]] and contained nothing superfluous that would tie the hands of the implementation unnecessarily.
 It sounds obvious in hindsight, but is a handy concept to keep in mind when evaluating the quality of a test.

 ## Necessary